sigstore/docs/content/en/cosign/kubernetes.md

 These matching patterns will be matched against the image digest of PodSpec resources attempting to be deployed.

 Glob uses golang [filepath](https://pkg.go.dev/path/filepath#Match) semantics for matching the images against.
-To make it easier to specify images, there are few defaults when an image is matched, namely:
+Additionally you can specify a more traditional `**` to match any number of characters.
+Furthermore to make it easier to specify images, there are few defaults when an image is matched, namely:
  * If there is no host in the glob pattern `index.docker.io` is used for the host.
 This allows users to specify commonly found images from Docker simply as myproject/nginx instead of inded.docker.io/myproject/nginx
  * If the image is specified without multiple path elements (so not separated by `/`), then `library` is defaulted.
 For example